ucb-bar/chipyard/docs/Customization/Firrtl-Transforms.rst

 Adding a Firrtl Transform
 =========================

-After writing the Chisel RTL, you can make further modifications by adding transforms during the FIRRTL compilation phase.
+Similar to how LLVM IR passes can perform transformations and optimizations on software, FIRRTL transforms can modify Chisel-elaborated RTL.
-As mentioned in Section <>, transforms are modifications that happen on the FIRRTL IR that can modify a circuit.
+As mentioned in Section :ref:`firrtl`, transforms are modifications that happen on the FIRRTL IR that can modify a circuit.
-Transforms are a powerful tool to take in the FIRRTL IR that is emitted from Chisel and run analysis (https://www.youtube.com/watch?v=FktjrjRVBoY) or convert the circuit into a new form.
+Transforms are a powerful tool to take in the FIRRTL IR that is emitted from Chisel and run analysis or convert the circuit into a new form.

 Where to add transforms
 -----------------------

-In Chipyard, the FIRRTL compiler is called multiple times to create a "Top" file that has the DUT and a "Harness" file that has all harness collateral.
+In Chipyard, the FIRRTL compiler is called multiple times to create a "Top" file that contains the DUT and a "Harness" file containing the test harness, which instantiates the DUT.
+The "Harness" file does not contain the DUT's module definition or any of its submodules.
 This done by the ``tapeout`` SBT project (located in ``tools/barstools/tapeout``) which calls ``GenerateTopAndHarness`` (a function that wraps the multiple FIRRTL compiler calls and extra transforms).

 .. literalinclude:: ../../common.mk